 This course is to be taught as an introduction with special reference to the structure in nature viz.
-Trees, Human body and other examples in which unusual rock formations are created by the forces of nature like wind and water.

-The teaching in this subject must bring out:
+Trees, Human body and other examples in which unusual rock formations are created by the forces of nature like wind and water. • The teaching in this subject must bring out:

-The predominant pictorial nature of the Architects language, The physical-mechanical essence of the subject matter.
+- The predominant pictorial nature of the Architects language, The physical-mechanical essence of the subject • matter. - The orientation of all Architectural efforts and its relation to form and space.